 Modern Day Service (Slavery) Industry

 The over 50’s generation are known for their work ethic.
-We will usually work till we drop and we started early in life with this mentality.
+We will usually work till we drop, and we started early in life with this mentality.
 It’s not unusual to find a woman in her late 60’s working a dishwasher position for a busy cafe.
-It feels normal (and good) to work hard, and weird if we are taking it easy.
+It feels normal (and good) to work hard, and weird if we’re taking it easy.
 This has been drilled into us mainly by our parents who did the same without question.
 We became programed to be good little soldiers.

 Here is the OSHO story I mentioned earlier.
 I hope you enjoy it as much as I do!